Background:

 Application Challenges:

-• High duty cycle and fast response time requirements
+- High duty cycle and fast response time requirements

-• Retrofit application with existing space constraints
+- Retrofit application within existing spatial constraints

-• Compressed project timeline and delivery requirement
+- Compressed project timeline and delivery requirement

 Solution:

-After evaluating the available technical information on the existing press packing system, as well as discussing project goals, constraints, and other technical requirements with the customer and end user, Hindon designed and supplied an industrial braking system that utilized pneumatically released disc brakes for use on 315mm brake discs with integral hubs.
-Two brakes were used on the pusher system while one was to be used for the compression tunnel.
+After evaluating the system’s available technical information and consulting with the customer and end user to ascertain project goals, constraints, and other technical requirements, Hindon designed and supplied an industrial braking system that incorporated pneumatically released disc brakes designed for use on 315mm brake discs with integral hubs.
+Two brakes were allocated to the pusher system, and one was to be used for the compression tunnel.